devkral/django-fast-ratelimit/README.md

     -   int: sidestep cache, value will be used for request_limit.
 0 is for never blocking, >=1 blocks
     -   str: "path.to.method:argument"
     -   str: "inbuildmethod:argument" see methods for valid arguments
-    -   str: "inbuildmethod" method which is ready to use for (request, group)
+    -   str: "inbuildmethod" method which is ready to use for (request, group, action)
     -   tuple,list: ["method", args...]: method (can be also inbuild) with arbitary arguments
     -   bytes: static key (supports mode without request)
-    -   callable: check return of function (fun(request, group)), return must be string (converted to bytes), bytes, bool or int (see "key" for effects)
+    -   callable: check return of function (fun(request, group, action)), return must be string (converted to bytes), bytes, bool or int (see "key" for effects)
 -   empty_to: convert empty keys (b"") to parameter.
 Must be bytes, bool or int (see "key" for effects) (default: keep b"")
 -   cache: specify cache to use, defaults to RATELIMIT_DEFAULT_CACHE setting (default: "default")
 -   hash_algo: name of hash algorithm for creating cache_key (defaults to RATELIMIT_KEY_HASH setting (default: "sha256"))